1911 Auckland Rugby League season: Auckland v Wellington (Northern Union Cup)

 Ronald (Scotty) McDonald broke his leg during the match.
-A. Seeling of the Wellington team also badly injured his knee.
-The team was supposed to go by boat back to Wellington but decided to go by train so they could drop Seeling off in Wanganui where he lived.
+Arthur Seeling of the Wellington team also badly injured his knee.
+The team was supposed to go by boat back to Wellington but decided to go by train so they could drop Seeling off in Whanganui where he lived.
+Frank Morse debuted for Auckland, as did Jim Rukutai who became the Manukau clubs first Auckland representative player.

 Auckland v Lower Waikato

-J Kay had the distinction of playing for Auckland one week, and then turning out against them the following week for Waikato.
+John Kay had the distinction of playing for Auckland one week, and then turning out against them the following week for Waikato.
 Occasionally players from the Waikato and Bay of Plenty regions would represent Auckland.
 Kay played 3 matches for Auckland in this season.
 The Auckland Star credited a conversion to Jim Griffen while the New Zealand Herald reported that Charles Dunning kicked all 3 goals.
 As the Auckland Star's match report was more detailed that is the record reported below.

 Auckland v Hawke's Bay (Northern Union C.C.)

 Auckland v Nelson (Northern Union C.C.)

 For Nelson Dave Mason scored a try, while Oscar Cederman who was later killed in action in Belgium during World War I scored a try and kicked a conversion.